Irreligion in Italy: All notable figures

-Current Demographics
+Current demographics

 11.5–13% of the population in Italy are religiously unaffiliated.
-The Global Religious Futures project predicts this number to grow to 16.3% by 2050, despite the unaffiliated group having slightly lower fertility rate than the religious ones.
+The Global Religious Futures project predicts this number to grow to 16.3% by 2050, despite the unaffiliated group having a slightly lower fertility rate than the religious ones.
 Using a less direct definition, the WIN/GIA Global Index of Religiosity and Atheism survey found that 23% of the population was "not a religious person" in 2012, which grew to 26% by 2017.
 About 96% of all Italians are baptized into the Catholic Church which impacts births, marriage, and funerals.
 Importance of religion has declined among the younger generation of Italians in the 21st century.